Ọbatala

-According to the oral traditions of Ife, the mortal Obatala was the founder of and the king of Ife during its classical period.
+According to the oral traditions of Ife, the mortal Obatala was the founder and king of Ife during its classical period.
 His position as the King was challenged by Oduduwa who assumed leadership of the town for a brief moment.
 However, Obatala was able to emerge victorious in the contest and it led to the murder of his rival Oduduwa and the retrieval of his throne.

-While there exists an Obatala in the Yoruba pantheon.
-The understanding of the qualities of the Obatala god was merged into the human Obatala that ruled in Ife upon his posthumous deification.
+While there exists an Obatala in the Yoruba pantheon, the understanding of the qualities of the Obatala god was merged into the human Obatala that ruled in Ife upon his posthumous deification.
 Thus, the human Obatala who was the king at Ife was admitted to the Yoruba pantheon as an aspect of the primordial divinity of the same name.

 Mythology

-According to Yoruba mythology, Obatala is one of the oldest of all of the orishas and was granted authority to create the Earth.
+According to Yoruba mythology, Obatala is the oldest of all of the orishas and was granted authority to create the Earth.
 Due to Obatala being drunk, Oduduwa took this opportunity to show his worth to his father.
 He took the satchel that Olodumare had given Obatala to aid him in creation and used it to create land on the primeval ocean.
-Odudwa did such a great job that Olodumare granted him the title "God of the Earth."
+Oduduwa did such a great job that Olodumare granted him the title "God of the Earth."

-Due to this Obatala was given the task to create human beings.
-With this task he takes a "long gold chain, a snail's shell filled with sand, a white hen, a black cat, and a palm nut" and climbs down to the end of the chain.
+Obatala was then given the task to create human beings.
+With this task he took a "long gold chain, a snail's shell filled with sand, a white hen, a black cat, and a palm nut" and climbed down to the end of the chain.